 An early repayment charge (ERC) is a fee charged if you repay your mortgage during your tie-in period.
 The tied-in period is normally the same as the length of time your mortgage is fixed for – normally 2 or 5 years.
 ERCs can be expensive if you want to remortgage or move house.

 Energy Performance Certificate (EPC)

-An Energy Performance Certificate (EPC) will show how energy-efficient the house you’re buying is.
+An Energy Performance Certificate (EPC) show how energy-efficient a property is.
 It’s the seller’s responsibility to arrange the EPC before marketing the property for sale.

 Exchange of Contracts

-Exchanging contracts happens towards the end of the conveyancing process and will make the purchase legally binding.
+Exchanging contracts happens towards the end of the conveyancing process and makes the purchase legally binding.
 This means that the seller is bound to sell, and the buyer is bound to buy the property for the sale price on the completion date agreed in the contract.
-You cannot pull out of buying the house after exchanging contracts.
+Pulling out of a transaction after exchange is rare and very expensive

 Freehold is the absolute ownership of both the property and the land it stands on until you sell it.
 This means you are responsible for maintaining the property and land around it.
-Most properties are freehold, but it is important to check before you commit to buying.
-For more information, read our guide on freehold vs leasehold.
+Most houses are freehold, but it is important to check before you commit to buying.
+Flats, on the other hand, are usually leasehold.

 Gazumping is when a seller accepts another buyer’s offer after they have already accepted an offer.
 It’s not illegal to gazump someone but it is considered extremely unfair as the original buyer whose offer was accepted might have already paid for refundable services such as surveying and conveyancing.
 To avoid being gazumped, you should ensure you have everything in place to avoid any delays in the buying process.

 Gazundering is when a buyer lowers the price of their original offer just before exchanging contracts.
-This puts the seller in an awkward position as they either accept a lower price for a quick house sale or have to start the process again.
+This puts the seller in an awkward position as they either accept a lower price for a quick house sale or face starting the process again with a new buyer.

 Help to Buy

 Help to Buy is a government scheme that helps first-time buyers purchase their first home.
 The government initiative offers different schemes that provide financial help in the form of a government loan.
 Schemes include Help to Buy ISA (closed for applications), Help to Buy: Equity Loan (this scheme ends on 31st March 2023 in England) and Shared Ownership.
 You will need a Help to Buy Valuation when you sell your home, are remortgaging your HTB property or repaying the loan.
 For a Shared Ownership property, you will need a Shared Ownership Valuation.

 A Homebuyers Survey is the most common property survey and is ideal for properties built less than 80 years ago.
 The property must be in fairly good condition and built using common building materials.
-Although it will add to the cost of moving house, a homebuyers survey is vital in finding out important information about the property and shouldn’t be underestimated.
+Although it will add to the cost of moving house, a homebuyers survey is vital in finding out important information about the property.

 An interest-only mortgage means that each month you only pay the interest on the amount you borrowed.
 This makes monthly payments much lower than a repayment mortgage.
 However, at the end of the term, you will still owe the capital you originally borrowed.

 Leasehold is when you have ownership of a property for a set period of time.
-Most leases start at 99 years and can go anywhere up to 999 years.
+Most leases are for 99 to 999 years.
 Flats are usually leasehold, meaning the freeholder of the flat will be responsible for maintenance of the communal parts of the building, such as the roof and stairway.

-A mortgage is a loan taken out from a bank or building society to help you buy a house.
+A mortgage is a loan taken out from a bank or building society to help you buy a property.
 Most people will require a mortgage to buy a house.
-There are different types of mortgages, but most mortgages will mean you’ll pay back the loan monthly over a period of usually 25 years.
+There are different types of mortgages, but most mortgages will mean you’ll pay back the loan monthly over a period of about 25 years.

-A mortgage broker will help find you the best mortgage from a range of competitive interest rates.
+A mortgage broker will help find you the best mortgage for your needs.
 They will act as an intermediary between and you and a mortgage lender.
 Mortgage brokers will have access to more and often better mortgage deals that are being offered on the market.
 It’s not essential to have a mortgage broker, but it can save time and stress.
 Some mortgage brokers will charge a fee to help you find a mortgage, whilst others will be free (they get paid commission by the lender).

 Negative equity is when your outstanding mortgage is higher than the value of your property.
-If you bought a house worth £150,000 with a mortgage of £120,000, and your property is currently valued at just £110,000, you are in negative equity.
+If your house is worth £150,000 but you have a mortgage of £170,000, you are in negative equity (£20,000).

 A property chain is a line of buyers and sellers that are linked because their transactions depend on each other.
-If you are a first-time buyer or don’t have a property to sell, you won’t be part of a property chain.
-Those who aren’t in a property chain are more attractive buyers as the process is less likely to encounter delays.
+If you are a first-time buyer or don’t have a property to sell, you’ll be the end of the property chain.
+Buyers who aren’t in a property chain are more attractive as the process is less likely to encounter delays.

-RICS stands for Royal Institution of Chartered Surveyors and is the professional body of property professionals.
-Using a RICS registered surveyor will guarantee your surveying experience to be one of a highly professional standard, performed by trustworthy and highly-qualified members.
+RICS stands for Royal Institution of Chartered Surveyors and is the professional body for surveyors.
+Using a RICS registered surveyor will ensure the surveyor has the appropriate qualifications.